cdeweyx/DS-Career-Resources/README.md

 Compilation of resources and insights that helped me on my journey to data scientist

 ### Introduction
 Data science can seem like an intimidating field to get into.
 I know this first hand.
 Throughout my journey, I've learned a lot.
 I've also documented a lot.
 Through this process, I’ve accumulated a bunch of useful resources that helped me with learning new concepts, doing impactful work, interviewing at top tech companies, and more.
 This repo is an attempt to ‘open-source’ my experience and insights becoming a data scientist.
-Enjoy and for more on me, head over to my [website](https://www.conordewey.com/).
+Enjoy!
+For more on me and what I'm up to, you can head over to my [website](https://www.conordewey.com/).

 ### [Data Science Interview Resources](https://github.com/conordewey3/DS-Career-Resources/blob/master/Interview-Resources.md)
 With this by your side, you should have more than enough material at your disposal the next time you’re prepping for a big interview or suring up fundamental concepts.
 Being updated and improved on constantly.